 Have you ever wondered why everything in the Old Testament mirrors the spiritual concepts in the New Testament?
-Whether the topic is Creation, Adam, man, or the elements that comprise the individual parts of these topics, we can see how God has made everything new.
-The foundational change that occurred came about by the One who initially created everything in the first place…Jesus.
+Whether the topic is Creation or the individual parts of Creation, we can see that God formed everything.
+In looking back, we witness from the underlying message of Creation that Jesus was in it all.

-You are a part of God’s Creation story, so am I, as well as every thing in the Universe.
-The difference between us and the animals per say, is we are central to God’s theme of Creation and we were created in His image.
+You are a part of God’s Creation story, so am I, as well as all that is in the Universe.
+There is a difference between us and animals, mankind was given dominion over God’s Creation and was formed in His image.

-When we see the biological, ethical, and cultural differences in society, we see the creativity of God.
+As we witness the biological, ethical, and cultural differences in society, we see the creativity of God revealed.
 When we understand the central theme of God’s love for His people, we notice a very unique and uncommon trait on earth that could not be replicated elsewhere.

 Deuteronomy 32:1-4 “Give ear, O heavens, and I will speak;